thehand/easy_cookie_law/README.md

-# easy_cookie_law
+# Easy Cookie Law
-A fast and customizable set to alert your site's visitors about cookies.
+A fast and customizable set to alert your site's visitors about cookies according to the new european "cookie law".

 ### Usage
-1. Just put all the files into a directory called "cookie_law" under the root path of your website.
+1. Just put the directory called "cookie_law" under the root path of your website.
 2. Include the js into your pages.
+3. Customize texts into cookie_law.js and info_cookies.php according to your language/needs.
-3. Enjoy
+4. Enjoy